 The Company enters into interest rate swaps that allow commercial loan customers to effectively convert a variable-rate commercial loan agreement to a fixed-rate commercial loan agreement.
 Under these agreements, the Company enters into a variable-rate loan agreement with a customer in addition to an interest rate swap agreement, which serves to effectively swap the customer's variable-rate loan into a fixed-rate loan.
 The Company then enters into a corresponding swap agreement with a third party in order to economically hedge its exposure through the customer agreement.
-The interest rate swaps with both the customers and third parties are not designated as hedges under FASB ASC Topic 815, Derivatives and Hedging, and are marked to market through earnings.
-As the interest rate swaps are structured to offset each other, changes to the underlying benchmark interest rates considered in the valuation of these instruments do not result in an impact to earnings; however, there may be fair value adjustments related to credit quality variations between counterparties, which may impact earnings as required by FASB ASC Topic 820, Fair Value Measurement and Disclosure ("ASC 820").
-The Company did not recognize any gains or losses in other operating income resulting from fair value adjustments during the years ended December 31, 2022, 2021 and 2020.
+The interest rate swaps with both the customers and third parties are not designated as hedges under FASB ASC Topic 815, "Derivatives and Hedging," and are marked to market through earnings.
+As the interest rate swaps are structured to offset each other, changes to the underlying benchmark interest rates considered in the valuation of these instruments do not result in an impact to earnings; however, there may be fair value adjustments related to credit quality variations between counterparties, which may impact earnings as required by FASB ASC Topic 820, "Fair Value Measurement" ("ASC 820").
+The Company did not recognize any gains or losses in other operating income resulting from fair value adjustments of these swap agreements during the years ended December 31, 2023, 2022 and 2021.
+At December 31, 2023, the Company had notional amounts of \$174.9 million in interest rate swap contracts with other financial institutions.
+The fair value of the swap contracts consisted of gross assets of \$17.3 million and gross liabilities of \$17.3 million recorded in "Other assets" and "Accrued taxes and other liabilities", respectively, in the accompanying consolidated balance sheet at December 31, 2023.

-NOTE 14.
+NOTE 13.
 STOCKHOLDERS' EQUITY